gomorpheus/morpheus-docs/release_notes/current.rst

 :Huawei Cloud: - EIP billing mode changed to bill by traffic rather than bandwidth.
 Note that this change does not affect OTC Clouds which only bill by traffic :superscript:`5.2.9`

+:Kubernetes: - Deactivated all 1.17 Cluster Layouts (no longer supported by k8s)

 :Library: - Added Ubuntu 20 Layouts for nearly all supported Clouds :superscript:`5.2.9`
           - Added Debian 9 and 10 Layouts for VMware Clouds to the standard Morpheus Library :superscript:`5.2.9`
           - Added CentOS 8 (7.9, 8.3, 8.4) images for nearly all Cloud types